 Europe, Russia, and China

 In 2004, President George W. Bush announced that human exploration was back on NASA's agenda, suggesting that a lunar outpost may be developed in the 2020s.
-In 2010, President Barack Obama predicted that NASA would launch a manned mission to an asteroid in 2025, and put people into orbit around Mars by the mid-2030s, with a manned mission to the surface to follow.
+In 2010, President Barack Obama predicted that NASA would launch a crewed mission to an asteroid in 2025, and put people into orbit around Mars by the mid-2030s, with a crewed mission to the surface to follow.

 The Mars Society